shalabs/cpu-simulator/README.md

 --Job scheduling for Hold Queue 1 is Shortest Job First (SJF).
 --Job scheduling for Hold Queues 2 is First In First Out (FIFO).
 Process scheduling will be Limited Round Robin.
 Once a job has exceeded the threshold of CPU time, it is considered a long job and may not run until the Ready Queue is empty.
 At that time the Long Queue becomes the Ready Queue and Round Robin (with a quantum) process scheduling is used.

+The input of the program is text.
+Each line in the file contains one of the commands listed below.
+Each command consists of a letter in column one followed by a set of parameters.

+(This was made as a final project for Operating Systems class (CPCS361) in 2017)